 To configure DataSync for Kerberos authentication, you will need a keytab file and a Kerberos configuration file.
 The keytab file holds user credentials and should correspond to a principle with permissions to the files and folder(s) you want to migrate.
 Both the keytab file and the Kerberos configuration file can be generated or copied from a node in your Hadoop cluster.

-To generate a keytab file and to get the Kerberos configuration file for your cluster, follow the steps below:
+To generate a keytab file and to get the Kerberos configuration file for your cluster, use the following steps:

-SSH into a node on your Hadoop cluster
+Connect by using Secure Shell (SSH) to a node on your Hadoop cluster.

-Run: $ addent -password -p <user name> -k 1 -e <supported_encryption_type>
+Run: $ addent -password -p <user name> -k 1 -e <supported_encryption_type>.

 Run: $ wkt /tmp/keytabs/<user_name>.keytab for writing the keytab to a preferred location on your cluster node.